Open-Cascade-SAS/OCCT/dox/user_guides/modeling_algos/modeling_algos.md

 @section occt_modalg_10_2 Meshing of Shapes

 The algorithm of shape triangulation is provided by the functionality of *BRepMesh_IncrementalMesh* class, which adds a triangulation of the shape to its topological data structure.
+This triangulation is used to visualize the shape in shaded mode.

 ~~~~~
 const Standard_Real aRadius = 10.0;